alexelzx/exagonal/README.md

 2. bash exagonal.sh

 # How to uninstall
-Well, just erase the folder from ''Files''.
+Well, just erase the ''exagonal'' folder from ''Files''.